 So when I saw a 2013 French Blu-ray of Buñuel’s La fièvre monte à El Pao (“Fever Mounts in El Pao” ) I grabbed it right away.
 Although listed as Region B, it’s actually an all-region disc; I assume the accompanying DVD must be in PAL format, however.
 It doesn’t have a Spanish language track, but further investigation shows that the Paris end of the French-Mexican co-production was in the driver’s seat, and most of the cast appears to be speaking French.
 A contemporary Spanish language review said that the Spanish dub wasn’t so good.
 With an excellent image and clear audio, this is a real find.

 Look into most any book on Luis Buñuel and you’ll find La fièvre listed among his weaker efforts.
-The judgment is made only on auteurist terms — the movie isn’t packed with surreal effects, at least not the kind that seem part and parcel of his earlier Mexican pictures.
+The judgment is made only on auteurist terms — the movie isn’t packed with surreal effects, at least not the kind that are part and parcel of his earlier Mexican pictures.
 Although its politics are fierce, the film resolves as more of a straight melodrama.
 Buñuel was quoted as not liking the movie and not feeling he had enough control over its content.
 He was outflanked by producers that wanted a hot thriller, not an artistic manifesto.
 One more thing that Buñuel’s Mexican pictures have that this show lacks is an active sense of humor.
 Even the grim Death in the Garden offers a constant parade of black humor.

 The timing of La fièvre monte à El Pao tells the tale.
 Buñuel had just scored with a major critical hit, his biting look at the Christian ethic, Nazarín.
 His agent in Paris brought him an opportunity to work with major stars on a film guaranteed a popular release, at least in France.
 But the bigger production meant less personal control.
 Buñuel’s international career breakout didn’t happen until his next movie.
 For Viridiana he returned to his surreal-anarchist roots, outraged Franco’s Spain and rebooted his European career in fine style.

 The film takes place on the Carribean island of Ojeda, a military dictatorship.
 A rebel soldier in the city of El Pao assassinates the district governor Mariano Vargas (M.A.
 Soler), a tyrant insanely jealous of his beautiful, unfaithful wife Inés Rojas (María Félix).
 Vargas’ secretary Ramón Vásquez (Gérard Philipe) is made temporary supervisor, and uses his authority to ease the terrible conditions for the many political prisoners in the national penitentiary.
 Ramón and Inés become lovers.
 In the capital, President Carlos Barreiro (Andrés Soler) responds to the assassination by imprisoning professor Juan Cárdenas, a reformer with political connections.
-The new governor is the Machiavellian Alejandro Gual (Jean Servais), who makes bedding Inés a major personal ambition.
+The new governor is the Machiavellian Alejandro Gual (Jean Servais), who makes bedding Inés his major personal ambition.
 Gual accuses Ramón of having a part in the assassination and threatens to arrest him unless Inés becomes his mistress.
 Professor Cárdenas, now a prisoner, tells Ramón that a major prison revolt is on the way.
 The idealistic lovers find themselves plotting, and compromising their ethics.
 Should Ramón keep quiet and let the revolt discredit Gual, or should he stop it to save human lives?

 In interviews Luis Buñuel connected the storyline of La fièvre monte à El Pao directly to the Puccini opera Tosca.
 The relationship of sex to political power is made clear when the first item on Alejandro Gual’s agenda is the taking of the governor’s widow.
 But the powerful Inés surprises him by playing along, all the while preparing a counterplot to help the idealist Ramón Vásquez become the new governor.
 She arranges to draw Gual away from town just when the prison revolt occurs, knowing that he’ll be arrested for dereliction of his post.
 The counterplot succeeds in that Ramón becomes a hero for stemming the prison riots.
 But nothing has changed.
 The President’s offer of the governorship for Ramón comes with a blackmail threat that forces him into doing only what they say, into behaving like another Vargas or Gual.
 The lovers’ scheme to heal the corrupt system from within was doomed before it began.